Lawlez/dev.lwlx.xyz/md/blog/htb-obfsc4t10n-challenge-writeup.md

 ```

 Then he gets to the juicy part.
-To Exploit the Security setting he just turned off, he creates a new Excel Workboo, with macros of course.
+To Exploit the Security setting he just turned off, he creates a new Excel Workbook, with macros, of course.
 He then proceeds to add VBComponents to the Excel, allowing him to add an Assembly Code Module.

 ```VB